General Data Protection Regulation

 Single Set of Rules

-The GDPR will require the data protection officer to notify the SA "without undue delay" and within 72 hours of any breach of data security.
+GDPR require the data protection officer to notify the SA "without undue delay" and within 72 hours of any breach of data security.

 Privacy by Design

-Privacy must be built in to all new projects and initiatives including the requirement for privacy impact assessments (PIAs) to be conducted where specific risk occur to the rights of individuals.
+Privacy must be built in to all new projects and initiatives including the requirement for privacy impact assessments (PIAs) to be conducted where specific risks exist to the rights of individuals.

 A four-tier fine system will be put in place for breaches with the highest tier resulting in fines of up to £15.8 million or four percent of global annual turnover (whichever is greater).